Rail transport in Malawi

 Malawi Railways is the national rail network in Malawi, run by a government corporation until privatisation in 1999.
 As of 1 December 1999 the Central East African Railways, a consortium led by Railroad Development Corporation, won the right to operate the network.

 The rail network totalled 797 kilometres in 2001.
-Like most railways in Southern Africa, it is entirely to Cape gauge, i.e. 1067mm gauge.
+Like most railways in Southern Africa, it is entirely to Cape gauge, i.e. 1067 mm gauge.